webern/aoc2021/README.md

 Yay I did day 7 on December 7 so I am caught up.

-At first I thought that we needed only return the *position* that was best to align the crab submarines on.
+At first, I thought that we needed only return the *position* that was best to align the crab submarines on.
 For this, I thought there might be some optimization utilizing mode and a tiebreaker using the average.
 Then I got wrong answers because I was supposed to be returning the fuel cost.
 Anyway, my solution is brute force, though I did at least look up the formula for triangular numbers (my CPU was able to brute force that as well, but it took a while).